kristianeschenburg/academic-kickstart/content/post/Exploring-Neurological-Dynamical-Systems:-Part-2/index.md

 projects: []
 ---

-In my previous post on [Dynamic Mode Decomposition]({% post_url 2018-05-24-dynamic-mode-decomposition-part-1 %}), I discussed the foundations of DMD as a means for linearizing a dynamical system.
+In my previous post on [Dynamic Mode Decomposition]( {{< relref "/post/exploring-neurological-dynamical-systems:-part-1/index.md" >}} ), I discussed the foundations of DMD as a means for linearizing a dynamical system.
 In this post, I want to look at a way in which we can use rank-updates to incorporate new information into the spectral decomposition of our linear operator, $A$, in the event that we are generating online measurements from our dynamical system.
-If you want a more-detailed overview of this topic, {% cite zhang_dmd --file dmd %} developed the theory, along with open source code, for testing this method.
+If you want a more-detailed overview of this topic, [Zhang et al.](https://arxiv.org/abs/1707.02876) developed the theory, along with open source code, for testing this method.

 Recall that we are given an initial data matrix